Shape-Preserving Prediction for Stationary Functional Time Series: Models, Algorithms, and Shape Similarity

-The Fisher--Rao metric is defined only on a subset $H_0\subset H$, but under SRSF representation, we can generalize it to $H$ endowed with $l^2$ metric.
-We call the $L^2$ metric on SRSF representation space the extended Fisher--Rao metric.
+One important property of Fisher-Rao metric is invariance of simultaneous warping: for any $\gamma\in\Gamma$, $d_{\rm{FR}}(f_1,f_2)=d_{\rm{FR}}(f_1\circ\gamma,f_2\circ\gamma)$, where $d_{\rm{FR}}$ denotes the geodesic distance induced by the Fisher-Rao metric.
+Under the SRSF representation, the Fisher--Rao Riemannian metric on $H_0$ becomes the standard $\ell^2$-metric (see \cite{r27}, pp.~106).
+With this property, the geodesic distance under the Fisher--Rao metric can be written explicitly as $d_{\rm FR}(f_1,f_2)=\|s_1-s_2\|_2,$ where $s_1,s_2$ are the SRSF representations of $f_1,f_2$.
+The Fisher--Rao metric is defined only on a subset $H_0\subset H$, but under SRSF representation, it can be generalized to $H$ endowed with the $\ell^2$-metric.
+The $\ell^2$-metric on SRSF representation space are the extended Fisher--Rao metric.